lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 Customizing
 -----------
 To change your preferences for Quassel press :kbd:`F7` or :menuselection:`Settings --> Configure Quassel`.
+To change how Quassel appears use the :guilabel:`Interface` tab.
 To choose a language for your chat change the :guilabel:`Language` drop down menu.
 To change the client style for the widget of Quassel choose a widget style from the :guilabel:`Widget style` drop down menu.
 To change which icon theme you use for Quassel use the :guilabel:`Fallback icon theme` drop down menu and to have it replace your system icon theme press the :guilabel:`Override system theme`.To toggle showing tray icon check/uncheck the :guilabel:`Show system tray icon` checkbox.
 If you want to be able to close the Quassel window and still have Quassel running in the system tray to bring it back up check the :guilabel:`Hide to tray on close button`.

 .. image:: quassel-pref-interface.png